 Whether the sink is slow to empty, or you notice the external gutters are struggling to drain, any issues of this nature should be inspected immediately to check for blockages.
 Specialised drain cameras may be needed to fully investigate as the blockage may be deep in the pipes.
 Obstructions should be cleared quickly, failure to do so can cause pipes to flood or burst.

-Running a business is difficult at the best of times, and when juggling so many To-Do Lists – it’s easy to forget about vital maintenance monitoring.
-This planned maintenance checklist has been created to help ensure that all aspects of your building are running smoothly for the entire year:
+Running a business is difficult at the best of times, and when juggling so many to-do lists – it’s easy to forget about vital maintenance monitoring.
+This planned maintenance checklist has been created to help ensure that all aspects of your building are running smoothly for the entire year without being reactive:

 - Plumbing systems should be checked annually, paying close attention to leaks, odd noises, mould, mildew and water spots.

 - Lubricate water boosters and circulation pump systems annually.

 - Look for signs of limescale and corrosion on plumbing pipes.

 - Check your buildings water pressure – it should be between 80psi and 40psi.